 Adjustments are not appropriate if they compromise a student’s ability to independently demonstrate the literacy or numeracy skills that are being assessed through the NAPLAN tests.

-Some assistive technologies may not be compatible with NAPLAN Online.
-Students should be provided with opportunities to practise using their preferred device and browser via the public demonstration site.
+Some assistive technologies may not be compatible with NAPLAN tests.
+Students should be provided with opportunities to practise using their preferred device and browser via the Public demonstration site.

-All question types in NAPLAN Online can be accessed via keyboard.
-Students with disability who require access to the questions using a keyboard only are encouraged to view the keyboard shortcuts for NAPLAN Online.
+All question types in NAPLAN can be accessed via keyboard.
+Students with disability who require access to the questions using a keyboard only are encouraged to view the keyboard shortcuts for NAPLAN.
 The public demonstration site showcases the types of audio and visual alternative format questions available in the online assessment.
-The tests on the public demonstration site can assist schools to determine what adjustments students with disability may need to access NAPLAN Online.
-Read the Guide for schools to assist students with disability to access NAPLAN (PDF 256 kb) for more information.
+The tests on the public demonstration site can assist students, schools and families to determine what adjustments students with disability may need to access NAPLAN.
+Students can access the public demonstration site using only their keyboard to familiarise themselves with the keyboard shortcuts and functionalities available in the online assessment.
+Read the Guide for schools to assist students with disability to access NAPLAN (PDF 167 KB) for more information.

-Alternative questions (also known as ‘alternative items’) are available in NAPLAN Online for students with disability who cannot access some types of technology-enhanced questions.
+Alternative questions are available in NAPLAN online tests for students with disability who cannot access some types of technology-enhanced questions.
 This allows the same response to be captured from a student while still measuring the intended content.

-There are two categories of alternative questions: audio and visual.
-In addition, colour themes may be applied.
+There are 2 categories of alternative questions: audio and visual.
 Where a student has been identified as requiring alternative questions in these categories, the platform will automatically substitute an accessible question whenever required.

 The audio alternative questions replace audio files for spelling with text passages for proofreading.
 This is relevant to the conventions of language test.

-The visual alternative questions simplify or enlarge images, including text within images, for easier viewing.
+The visual alternative questions simplify or enlarge some images for easier viewing.
+This can include text within images, or the onscreen ruler and protractor.
 This is relevant to the reading and numeracy tests.

 Students should access the public demonstration site to ensure the alternative questions meet their needs.

-Note: The use of the disability adjustment code COL gives students access to an unsecure browser, so schools must ensure that appropriate supervision is provided.
+Note: The use of the disability adjustment code COL gives students access to an unsecure browser, so schools' approval must be given by the test administration authority, and schools must ensure that appropriate supervision is provided.

-Alternative format paper tests including large-print, black-and-white print and braille tests are available for students with disability for NAPLAN and NAPLAN Online.
-These adjustments must be arranged in advance with your state or territory test administration authority.
+Alternative format paper tests including large-print, black-and-white print and braille are available for students with disability.
+Schools must arrange for these adjustments in advance with the state or territory test administration authority.

-- find that online adjustments are not suitable, including the zoom tool available via the tests or their usual magnification software, they can continue to access large-print paper tests.
-Students accessing the tests from font N18 and above may find it necessary to use a paper large-print test but should first access the public demonstration site to determine whether they can access NAPLAN Online
+find that online adjustments are not suitable, including the zoom tool available via the tests or their usual magnification software, they can continue to access large-print paper tests.
+Students may find it necessary to use a paper large-print test but should first access the public demonstration site to determine whether they can access NAPLAN online

 PDF versions are only available to eligible students who have a physical or vision impairment.
 Test administration authorities cannot approve PDFs for other students with disability.